Marky Walbridge

 Physical Profile

 Walbridge possesses an elite frame for an offensive tackle, standing at 6-foot-6 and weighing 285 pounds.
-He has a lean, athletic build with significant growth potential and ample capacity to add mass without sacrificing his mobility.
-His natural athleticism, likely enhanced by his basketball background, is evident in his fluid movements and explosive first step.
-While some services list him as an interior lineman, his length and agility strongly project to the tackle position at the next level.
+[1, 18] He has a lean, athletic build with ample capacity to add significant mass in a college strength and conditioning program.
+[1, 14] His background as a multi-sport athlete in basketball and playing on the defensive line is evident in his fluid movement and overall athleticism, which projects very well for the offensive tackle position at the next level.
+[1]

 Play Style